Overview of Andes Risk Score

 Assigning a Risk Tolerance Score to Investor

-Andes Risk Tolerance Test shows the upside and downside of a set of models covering the entire risk range from conservative to aggressive.
-When the investor chooses one, it maps directly to one of the advisor’s models.
-As a result, the model’s risk score is assigned to the investor as their risk tolerance score.
+The Andes Risk Tolerance Test presents the potential upside and downside of a range of models spanning the full risk spectrum, from conservative to aggressive.
+When an investor selects one, it maps directly to one of the advisor’s models.
+As a result, the model’s risk score is assigned as the investor’s risk tolerance score.

 Portfolio Comparison

-It is important to note that the risk of a portfolio can’t be captured by a single number, because its volatility in the short-term can be drastically different from longer-terms.
+It’s important to note that a portfolio’s risk cannot be fully captured by a single number, as short-term volatility can differ significantly from long-term volatility.
 When evaluating a prospect’s portfolio, a 10-year time period is often used.

 Why Portfolio Risk Can’t Be Captured by a Single Risk Score?

-This section illustrates how portfolio risk can look very different for short-term versus long-term, hence can’t be captured by a single risk score, but rather by a set of risk scores, each representing the risk for a certain time period.
+This section demonstrates how portfolio risk can look very different over short-term versus long-term periods.
+As a result, portfolio risk cannot be fully captured by a single risk score, but rather by a set of risk scores—each representing risk over a specific time horizon.

 The chart below shows the efficient frontier based on the capital market assumptions of the models.
-For the 60/40 model, the risk score is 59.
-This represents how the models are expected to behave.
+For example, the 60/40 model has a risk score of 59, which reflects how the model is expected to behave under normal conditions.

-This highlights that portfolio risk cannot be accurately summarized by a single number, as short-term and long-term risks can differ significantly.
-During market turmoil, it's important to understand that while short-term risk may be higher than usual, the long-term path of the portfolio remains stable.
-Investors with a long-term investment horizon are advised to remain invested.
+This highlights why portfolio risk cannot be accurately summarized by a single number.
+Short-term and long-term risks can differ substantially.
+During periods of market stress, short-term risk may spike, even though the long-term trajectory of the portfolio remains intact.
+Investors with a long-term investment horizon are generally advised to stay invested despite short-term volatility.

 Conclusion

-In conclusion, Andes's Risk methodology for evaluating risk through volatility offers a comprehensive and practical approach to understanding and managing risk in investment portfolios.
-By translating volatility into risk scores, Andes empowers advisors and clients to navigate the complexities of investment management with confidence.
+In conclusion, Andes’ risk methodology uses volatility as a practical and comprehensive way to evaluate portfolio risk.
+By translating volatility into intuitive risk scores, Andes enables advisors and clients to better understand risk and make informed investment decisions with confidence.